codaamok/Get-CMUnusedSources/README.md

 The site code of the ConfigMgr site you wish to query for content objects.

+### -ExcludeFolders

+An array of folders that you want to exclude the script from checking, which should be absolute paths under the path given for -SourcesLocation.

 ### -Packages

 Specify this switch to include Packages within the search to determine unused content on disk.